 Of course, we have to live with our toys as well as play with them, and here the Mustang and the Challenger stand on rather equal footing.

 An new interior for the Challenger gives it a fresh new look and feel, with some nice tech coming along for the ride.
-A 7-inch TFT instrument cluster screen and a 5-inch screen handles infotainment duty, with an 8.4-inch screen available.
+A 7.0-inch TFT instrument cluster screen and a 5.0-inch screen handles infotainment duty, with an 8.4-inch touchscreen available.
 The Connect infotainment system is among the best in the business for both looks and ease of use, with SD, USB, auxiliary input, navigation, and more.

 The Mustang is still new, but its cockpit is very familiar—just updated.
 With a similar retro-modern look to the previous Mustang, with old-school-style gauges nestled in modern plastics, Ford’s SYNC with MyFord Touch infotainment system with available Track Apps (performance-measuring abilities) centered in the dash.
 While feature-filled, SYNC does feature a bit of a learning curve, and has earned a reputation for some quirky behavior.
 It's being replaced by a clearer, cleaner SYNC 3 system for the 2016 model year.